ologio/monobiome/README.md

 `monobiome` model: themes can be generated under arbitrary settings that meet user preferences.

-The "soft" harshness level uses monotone shades closer to the mid-shade (lightness level 55), whereas "hard" harshness uses shades further from it.
-Once the biome and harshness level are chosen, we're left with a bounded monotone range over which common theme elements can be defined.

 ## Generation
 When generating full application themes, fixed lightness steps are used in the chosen monotone trajectory to establish consistent levels of distinction